 Blarney Castle was built in 1210 and the famous stone within the grounds has huge cultural significance in Ireland.
 Leaders of the country and literary heroes alike have kissed the stone, which is alleged to be the same that burst water Moses struck it in the desert.
 Truth or myth, kissing the stone is a challenge in itself – reckon you could do it while you’re upside down?
-Be sure to tick a visit to this unique castle in Ireland off your bucket list.
+Be sure to tick a visit to this unique castle during your trip to Ireland.

 20. Take a scenic drive by the Ring of Kerry

 The Ring of Kerry?
 It’s mossy mountainside magnificent realness, hun!
 Here you’ll find the tallest mountains, fishing rivers, oh and the big blue Irish Sea.
 Take a drive around the coastline and breathe in that brisk sea air.

 21. Sip a creamy pint at the Guinness Storehouse

 It’s common knowledge you won’t taste a better pint of Guinness than in Ireland.
 Scratch that, you won’t taste a better one than at Guinness storehouse, it’s where it’s brewed after all.
 Visit the seven floors and peer at Dublin from the panoramic Gravity Bar.